evanchen7/roidragandrop/README.md

     <em>Chrome</em>
 </p>

-## Bugs
-* Clicking on Toolbar and then clicking on the search input will close the dropdown
-* After search input is complete, the results will remain the same.
-User will have to create a new Toolbar

 ## To Do
 * Complete Pages link
 * Save stitched picture to Express backend and then save to Wordpress CMS